Qlove662/Project_02/README.md

-Project_02:  Gif/Website Search Engine
+Gif/Website Search Engine

-Project 02 builds on HTML, CSS, and JavaScript.
+Website builds on HTML, CSS, and JavaScript.
 I am creating a GIFs search engine using an API.
 This project will require a search bar to search for Gifs.